django-webpack/django-webpack-loader/README.md

 In order to use `django-webpack-loader>=1.0.0`, you must ensure that `webpack-bundle-tracker@1.0.0` is being used on the JavaScript side.
 It's recommended that you always keep at least minor version parity across both packages for full compatibility.

-## Development
+## Contributing

 This project includes a Makefile that provides several useful commands for building, installing, and publishing the project.
+Please feel free to open PRs or create issues!

 ### Available Commands